danielkec/blog/_posts/2021-10-12-helidon-lra.md

 ![Photo from Unsplash](../assets/lra/switch-operator.png)

-MicroProfile Long Running Actions is a long anticipated specification for a lock free and consequently loosely coupled approach for achieving consistency in the microservice environment.
+MicroProfile Long Running Actions (LRA) is a long-awaited specification that provides a lock-free, and consequently loosely-coupled, approach to achieve consistency in a microservice environment.

-Long Running Actions are following the idea of famous [SAGA pattern](https://en.wikipedia.org/wiki/Long-running_transaction), asynchronous compensations are used for keeping eventual data integrity without the need of staging up expensive isolation.
-This exchanges the additional burden of keeping the eye on your data integrity for great scalability so cherished in the world of microservices.
+Long Running Actions follow the [SAGA pattern](https://en.wikipedia.org/wiki/Long-running_transaction), where asynchronous compensations are used for maintaining eventual data integrity without needing to stage expensive isolation.
+This method removes the additional burden of keeping an eye on your data integrity for great scalability, so valued in the world of microservices.

 ## LRA Transaction
 Every LRA transaction can be joined by multiple participants.
-Participant is JAX-RS resource with methods annotated with LRA annotations, usually the one for joining `@LRA` and others to be called in case of compensating `@Compensate` or completing `@Complete` the transaction.
+Participants are JAX-RS resources with methods annotated with LRA annotations, usually for joining `@LRA` and others to be called in case of compensating `@Compensate` or completing `@Complete` the transaction.

 ```java
 @Path("/example")